openshift-online/ocm-support-cli/README.md

 * Patch a subscription by its ID and change the status to 'Reserved' (dry run) `echo '{ "status": "Reserved" }' | ocm support patch subscriptions [subID]`
 * Patch a subscription and change the support level to Self-Support for subscriptions with 'Reserved' status (no dry run) `echo '{ "support_level": "Self-Support" }' | ocm support patch subs --filter "status='Reserved' --dryRun=false`
-* Patch all subscriptions of an organization and change the status to Archived (no dry run and set the maxRecords limit more than the actual number of affecting records) `echo '{ "status": "Archived" }' | ocm support patch subs --filter "organization_id='[orgID]' --dryRun=false --maxRecords=1000`
+* Patch all subscriptions of an organization and change the status to Archived (no dry run and set maxRecords more than the actual number of affected records) `echo '{ "status": "Archived" }' | ocm support patch subs --filter "organization_id='[orgID]' --dryRun=false --maxRecords=1000`